-Genital herpes is the most common ulcerative sexually transmitted infection Overview of Sexually Transmitted Infections Sexually transmitted infections (STIs), also termed sexually transmitted diseases or STDs, can be caused by a number of microorganisms that vary widely in size, life cycle, the diseases and... read more in developed countries.
+Genital herpes is the most common ulcerative sexually transmitted infection Overview of Sexually Transmitted Infections Sexually transmitted infection (STI) refers to infection with a pathogen that is transmitted through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with... read more in developed countries.
 It is caused by human herpesviruses 1 (HSV-1) or 2 (HSV-2), which are two of the eight types of herpesviruses that infect humans.
 (See Overview of Herpesvirus Infections Overview of Herpesvirus Infections Eight types of herpesviruses infect humans ( see Table: Herpesviruses That Infect Humans).
 After initial infection, all herpesviruses remain latent within specific host cells and may subsequently... read more .)

 After the initial infection, HSV remains dormant in nerve ganglia, from which it can periodically emerge.
 When the virus emerges, it may or may not cause symptoms (ie, genital lesions).
 Transmission may occur through contact with the lesions or, more often, via skin-to-skin contact with sex partners when lesions are not apparent (called asymptomatic shedding).